People with psychiatric labels suffer discrimination that is not only demeaning but can also be dangerous.

 A 2007 UK study by the Royal College of Psychiatrists revealed that prejudicial treatment of mentally ill patients extends to physical medical care; they receive poorer quality of care and doctors spend less time with them possibly leading to higher rates of death and preventable disease.
 Though tragic, the more scandalous aspect of the phenomena is the fact that mental health professionals apply the same prejudices to those whom they attempt to treat.
 The worst thing someone in mental distress can experience is dehumanizing treatment from other human beings who are supposed to be caring for them.
 I suppose as long as we continue to label people as ill and abnormal due to mental distress this will continue.
 We create a class of people who aren’t quite like everyone else.

-I’ve written about my own experience, as a mental health professional and as a person labeled with a serious mental illness on my blog Beyond Meds.
+I’ve written about my experience, as a mental health professional and as a person labeled with a serious mental illness quite often on Beyond Meds.
 I can attest to the fact that depending on how I choose to identify myself with other professionals, I am treated radically different.
-Generally speaking, when I identify as a social worker, rather than the author of Beyond Meds, — which is identified commonly as a “patient” blog, — I am received with respect by mainstream and alternative professionals both.
+Generally speaking, when I identify as a social worker, rather than the author of Beyond Meds, – which is identified commonly as a “patient” blog, – I am received with respect by mainstream and alternative professionals both.
 I am also engaged more deeply and with more interest.
 On the other hand, when I identify primarily as the author of the blog but also a mental health professional, I am more likely to be treated dismissively.
 Because those professionals who profess to share my interest in radically changing the system or using alternatives to psychiatry exhibit this bigotry as well, it only reinforces how deeply entrenched these prejudices are across all sectors of society.
 Clearly what professionals across the board remember once it’s disclosed is that I was a user of psychiatry: a mentally ill person.
-I don’t consider myself as such, but that doesn’t seem to matter even, quite often, among those professionals who profess not to believe in mental illness!
+I don’t consider myself as such — not anymore, but that doesn’t seem to matter even, quite often, among those professionals who profess not to believe in mental illness!

 My online experience of identifying as patient vs. social worker, therefore, offers me a unique perspective.
 The sad fact is that the majority of those in mental distress are subject to the care of mental health professionals who consider them inherently less than equal.
 This is not generally recognized because on a conscious level people believe they really care.
 But well-meaning and acting with prejudice are unfortunately not mutually exclusive.
 I don’t know how one extracts this insidious form of bigotry.
 People don’t see it in themselves.
 How do we help them see?
 One way, of course, is to begin to courageously find and root out our own bigotries.
 All human beings have them.